ir-rafio/IJPC-2024-Problemset/Editorial.md

 Initially Abid had $a_i$ socks of color $i$ in his drawer.
 His brother took $b_i$ socks of color $i$.
 So there remains $(a_i - b_i)$ socks of color $i$ in Abid's drawer.

-The only case when Abid will not be able to find $2$ socks of the same color is when it doesn't exist.
+The only case when Abid will not be able to find $2$ socks of the same color is when they don't exist.
 If there exists at least $2$ socks of the same color, in the worst case, Abid can grab all the socks of the drawer and later pick those $2$.
 This can be detected by checking if $a_i - b_i < 2$ for all $i$.

-Now, if there remains socks of $k$ different colors in Abis's drawer and he grabs $(k+1)$ socks, it is guaranteed that at least $2$ socks will have the same color (Pigeonhole Principle).
+Now, if there remains socks of $k$ different colors in Abid's drawer and he grabs $(k+1)$ socks, it is guaranteed that at least $2$ socks will have the same color (Pigeonhole Principle).
 You can easily prove it using proof by contradiction.
 If no $2$ socks that Abid grabs have the same color, all the $(k+1)$ socks Abid grabs have different colors.
 But according to the premise, socks of $(k+1)$ different colors do not exist in Abid's drawer.
 So it's a contradiction.

 Now, since Abid had socks of $n$ different colors, the maximum possible value of $k$ is $n$.
 However, there can be cases where $k$ is less than $n$.
 If for a color, Abid's brother took all the socks of that color, then socks of that color do not exist on the drawer anymore.